Shareholder adviser rebukes Berkshire over executive pay

-April 20 (Reuters) - A large shareholder advisory firm has rebuked Berkshire Hathaway Inc for awarding large pay packages to the two leading candidates to succeed Warren Buffett as chief executive.
+A large shareholder advisory firm has rebuked Berkshire Hathaway Inc (BRKa.N) for awarding large pay packages to the two leading candidates to succeed Warren Buffett as chief executive.

 Institutional Shareholder Services noted that Vice Chairmen Greg Abel and Ajit Jain were each awarded $16 million in salary and $3 million in bonuses in 2020, the same as in 2019, and said it was "unclear" whether any of their pay was tied to Berkshire's performance.